Trump warns Zelensky ‘you’re gambling with World War Three’

 The British and French leaders sought to charm the US president and were met with a warm welcome.

-Downing Street has welcomed the US-Ukraine minerals deal, as it would “bind” Washington to Kyiv.

-Ahead of Sunday’s summit focused on security, the Prime Minister will meet with Mr Zelensky separately.
+Ahead of Sunday’s summit in London focused on security, the Prime Minister will meet with Mr Zelensky separately.

 A Downing Street spokesman said on Friday that “the UK has made it clear that we’ll play our full part in ensuring a just and lasting peace deal on Ukraine’s terms, backed up by strong security guarantees”.